FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 This entry type holds the "Attestation CDI" described in [Open-DICE]_.

 The CDI computed by the Sender's boot stage SHALL be added to the TL.
+The CDI computed by the Sender's boot stage MUST use a profile that is compatible with the CDI received from the previous boot stage (i.e., DICE layer).
-The CDI received from the previous boot stage (i.e., DICE layer) MUST NOT be forwarded.
+The CDI received from the previous boot stage MUST NOT be forwarded.

 .. _tab_dice_cdi_attest:
 .. list-table:: DICE attestation CDI